 Fast forward four more years and here we are.
 I have enjoyed sharing recipes with a growing number of people around the world with each passing year.

-So it seemed like a perfect time to share both the recipe and the origin story again.
+So it seemed like a perfect time to share the recipe again.
 This fun and fruity gelatin salad is perfect for the holidays after-all.

 As it is written, it is a looser jello salad.
 The kind you serve in a bowl with a spoon.